JurassicAlbert/DataGrid/README.md

 # DataGrid
-Library for formatting and rendering data tables Developed to demonstrate a grasp of PHP and an understanding of SOLID principles.
+Library for formatting and rendering data tables<br>
+Developed to demonstrate a grasp of PHP and an understanding of SOLID principles.